Our top picks of timely offers from our partnersMore details

 20.24% - 27.24% variable on purchases and balance transfers

 Either $5 or 5% of the amount of each transfer, whichever is greater

 See our methodology, terms apply.

-New cardholders can also benefit from 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+New Chase Sapphire Preferred® Card cardholders can benefit from 60,000 bonus points after spending $4,000 on purchases in the first three months from account opening.

-Beyond rewards, cardholders can benefit from a variety of travel and purchase protections, that increase the value of the Chase Sapphire Preferred®.
+Cardholders can benefit from a variety of travel and purchase protections that increase the value of the Chase Sapphire Preferred® Card.